 Things to do at Christmas in Cleveland (in 2022)

 1. Kick off the holiday season at Winterfest

 Where: Public Square and downtown Cleveland

 Winterfest itself is a one-day event that takes place in Public Square and surrounding downtown area, featuring live music, carriage rides, ice skating, food trucks, pop-up shopping, and more.
 The event culminates in the lighting of the Public Square Christmas tree and a fireworks show.

 How much: Free

-Other neighborhood holiday kick-off events happening in 2020 include:
+Other neighborhood holiday kick-off events to look forward to include: